IMSY-DKFZ/htc/README.md

 This installs all the required dependencies defined in [`requirements.txt`](./dependencies/requirements.txt).
 The requirements include the default [PyTorch](https://pytorch.org/) version for your system.
 In case you have special requirements on the PyTorch version (e.g. CUDA version), you need to manually install and build the `imsy-htc` package (see below).

+The installation uses the latest versions of the dependencies to not break your existing environment.
+However, it can happen that a future update of a dependency breaks the installation or introduces incompatibilities.
+Unfortunately, we cannot guarantee that we will always make a new release which fixes the dependency problems.
+For this case, we provide a Docker image (see below) where you can work with the last working set of dependencies.
+This hopefully retains the functionality of this package even in the (far) future.

-> &#x26a0;&#xfe0f; This framework was developed and tested using the Ubuntu 20.04+ Linux distribution.
+> &#x26a0;&#xfe0f; This framework was developed and tested using the Ubuntu 24.04+ Linux distribution.
 Despite we do provide wheels for Windows and macOS as well, they are not tested.

-> &#x26a0;&#xfe0f; Network training and inference was conducted using an RTX 3090 GPU with 24 GiB of memory.
+> &#x26a0;&#xfe0f; Network training and inference was conducted using an RTX 4090 GPU with 24 GiB of memory.
 It should also work with GPUs which have less memory but you may have to adjust some settings (e.g. the batch size).

 <details close>
 <summary>PyTorch Compatibility and Custom Pytorch Versions</summary>